hydropero/hydropero.github.io/_posts/2020-11-04-SafelyScriptingNASbackup.md

 Copy-Item "C:\Important_LIMS_Files" -Destination "E:\IT_Internal" -Recurse -Force
 ```

 This line is pretty self-explanatory, but to review, the first parameter is the path of the item you'd like copied.
-The second is the destination you would your folder copied to.
+The second is the destination you'd like your folder copied to.
 The "-Recurse" option is appended to change the command to copy all directories, subdirectories and the files within your selected directory as opposed to only an empty folder.
 Finally, the "-Force" option force overwrites any files with the same name already existing in that directory.
-This is useful to us because we don't need multiple backups but rather a single most up-to-date version of the files.
+This is useful to us because we don't need multiple backups, but rather a single most up-to-date version of the files.

 #### **Our Tasks**
 <ul>